dymaczew/fs20icam/LabGuides/Exercise1/README.md

 [Go back to the Table of Content](../../README.md)

+During this lab, MCM klusterlet is deployed to a managed cluster on a multi-tenant environment.

 ## Login to IBM CloudPak for Multicloud Management console

 ### 1. On you workstation open a browser and point it to https://icp-console.apps.169.61.23.248.nip.io